ehealthsuisse/EPR-by-example/files/ProvideXAssertion.md

 11    <Security>
 12  </Header>
 13  <Body>
 14   <!-- body elements of transaction used in conjuction ommitted for brevity -->
 15  <Body>
 16 </soapenv:Envelope>
 ```

+For the details on the Assertion content, please see **[Get X-User Assertion ](./GetXAssertion.md#message-semantics)**

 ## Audit Log